mjfrigaard/katacoda-scenarios/03-effective-storytelling/step1.md

 4. *What context will we present the deliverable(s) in?* (slide deck, website, report, etc.)
 5. *How familiar will the audience be with the data in our project?* (how much background information should we be providing?)

-Having the answers to these questions documented will 1) keep your project focused and timely, 2) ensure both you and your client/customer have a clear vision for successful completion.
+We recommended having the answers to these questions documented somewhere, as this will 1) keep your project focused and timely, 2) ensure both you and your client/customer have a clear vision for successful completion.

+**You want to fully understand what you are visualizing, who the audience will be, and why they will care about the results.**